-Note: If you leave this field blank, numbers will be formatted as follows:
+Note: If you leave this field blank, numbers will be formatted in the same way they were in Spectrum[TM] Technology Platform 8.0 and earlier.
+Specifically, no thousands separator is used, the dot (".") is used as the decimal separator, numbers less than 10-3 or greater than or equal to 107 are shown in scientific notation, and negative numbers have a minus sign ("-") in front of them.
+Also note that if you leave this field blank, numbers that use the bigdecimal data type will always be in the format #,###.000.

-- No thousands separator is used - The dot (".") is used as the decimal separator - Numbers less than 10-3 or greater than or equal to 107 are formatted in scientific notation - Negative numbers have a minus sign ("-") in front of them - Numbers that use the bigdecimal data type are in the format #,###.000 - f) In the Decimal numbers field, select the formatting you want to use for numbers that contain a decimal value (data types integer and long).
+f) In the Decimal numbers field, select the formatting you want to use for numbers that contain a decimal value (data types integer and long).